 I carried on teaching and learning for two months and then went to Mysore to learn Ashtanga Vinyasa Yoga from the ‘source’.
 I practiced daily for six months with Ajay Kumar, and learned about the Mysore style of classes.

 While I was there I also studied Thai Yoga Body Work (a type of massage using Thai techniques mixed with yoga stretches) which added greatly to my knowledge of the body, and clarified the work of the energy channels within the body.

 As I mentioned before my Dad was very ill.
 He could only take a few steps, even with support.
 This was due to a tuberculosis infection in the brain which caused him (among other things) to forget how to walk.
 The doctors said that he would have to learn again, like a child.
 This, combined with him having quite severe diabetes (which was making him weak,) meant that his condition was deteriorating fast.
 He had lost control over the basic bodily functions, which was not only embarrassing for him but making my Mum’s life quite hard.

 After learning so much about the body, I wanted to stay with my parents and try to help them.
 I made a sequence of modified postures for my Dad, and his condition started improving, his excess blood sugar level also came down.
-After some time he was able to learn Surya Namaskar-A (now he does about 30 to 40 everyday along with other postures).
-His health has improved in all areas (no more incontinence, better digestion etc.), he is more confident and motivated, and can now walk quite a good distance with the help of a stick.
+After some time he was able to learn Surya Namaskar-A doing about 30 to 40 everyday along with other postures.
+His health improved in all areas (no more incontinence, better digestion etc.), he became more confident and motivated, and re learnt to walk with the help of a stick.

 I also gave postures for my Mum and the arthritis in her knees stopped causing pain, to the point where she can now walk 5 km without knee pain.